hpmicro/hpm_sdk/samples/multicore/lvgl_coremark/README_en.md

   - "Start"
   - "Frequency Switch"
 - Users can clock the "Start" button to start the dual-core coremark benchmarking
-- User can click the Frequence Switch button to switch different frequencies
+- User can click the Frequency Switch button to switch different frequencies